What is a Parish Council?

 Councillors are elected every four years and a clerk is employed to organise meetings, carry out the council’s decisions and give advice on any legal issues or new legislation.
 (The Clerk, who may be the only paid person serving a council, does not vote or make decisions for the council.)
 All of Weston's Councillors live within the community and it is easy to contact both them and the Parish Clerk.

-The Council Chair and Vice-Chair are elected each year and Cllrs David Chase and Ruth Allarton were elected at the AGM in May 2015 as Chair and Vice Chair respectively.
+The Council Chair and Vice-Chair are elected each year and Cllrs Colin Laughton and David Chase were elected at the AGM in May 2023 as Chair and Vice Chair respectively.

 As the authority closest to the people, parish councils are invariably the first place residents will go with concerns or ideas.
 For this reason they are a vital part of any community.
 Parish councils make all kinds of decisions on issues that affect the local community.
 Probably the most common topics that parish councils get involved with are planning matters (they are statutory consultees), crime prevention, managing open spaces and campaigning for and delivering better services and facilities.